 First compute a per-sequence token-mean, then average across sequences.
 Each sequence contributes equally to the batch loss regardless of length.
 This sounds fair — but it creates a severe asymmetry for thinking mode:

-- TH routing token gradient ∝
+• TH routing token gradient ∝ adv_routing / 2000 (diluted by its long sequence)

-adv_routing / 100(concentrated in its short sequence) - Result: NT’s routing signal is 20× stronger than TH’s
+• Result: NT’s routing signal is 20× stronger than TH’s

 The content tokens suffer even more: each content token in thinking mode gets 1/2000 of the per-sequence gradient budget, while each no-think content token gets 1/100.
 Thinking mode is systematically starved of gradient — both for routing and for content learning.
 The model quickly learns to avoid thinking because the gradient signal saying “thinking helped” is 20× weaker than the signal saying “not-thinking worked”.